-Once you have completed the previous steps, stop and start your Web server as outlined in Section 13.2, Starting and Stopping httpd.
-If you have done everything correctly and your module is correctly coded, your Web server should find your module and load it in as it starts.
+Once you have completed the previous steps, stop and start your Web server as outlined in Section 15.2.
+If you have done everything correctly and your module is correctly coded, the Web server should find your module and load it in as it starts.

-13.4.1 The mod_ssl Security Module
+15.4.1.
+The mod_ssl Security Module

 The mod_ssl security portion of the Web server is provided as a Dynamic Shared Object (DSO).
-This means that if you recompile the Apache Web server you need to ensure that the EAPI extension patch from mod_ssl is applied to your server.
+This means that if you recompile the Apache Web server the EAPI extension patch from mod_ssl must be applied.
 Follow the instructions for building mod_ssl into Apache included with the mod_ssl documentation, but add the following flag: